 Fact, Hugh Fitz Hugh Say's daughter, Margaret, inherited Richards Castle and not any of his relations who, like Richard Say, certainly held rights in the barony.

-Hugh Say of Richards Castle died in the 1190 financial year and his son Hugh Say was made responsible for the £11 10s which Osbern Fitz Hugh had owed for scutage due on his 23 knights' fees in Herefordshire.
-The second Hugh Say seems to have been a much more warlike character than his father and this in the end may have been his undoing.
+Hugh Say of Richards Castle, whatever his parentage, died in the 1190 financial year and his son, another Hugh Say, was made responsible for the £11 10s which Osbern Fitz Hugh had owed for scutage due on his 23 knights' fees in Herefordshire.
+The second Hugh Say seems to have been a much more warlike character than his predecessors and this in the end may have been his undoing.
 In 1191 the Welsh seem to have been putting pressure on the lands around the Teme and Lugg valleys.
 As a consequence the loyal barons of King Richard I seem to have been ordered by the Chancellor to seize two Chandos castles, while the Chancellor himself, between 18 May and 8 July, forced Roger Mortimer of Wigmore to surrender Wigmore castle as Roger had been 'intriguing with the Welsh'.
 Towards the end of his life Hugh decided to try to regain his position in Wales and joined the Marchers in the great royally backed campaign against the prince of Deheubarth and his adherents in 1195.
 At Michaelmas that year it was recorded that Hugh Say had been granted 100 shillings in aid of repairing Bleddfa (Bledwach) castle, the vill of which had been held by Osbern Fitz Richard at Domesday.

 In 1196 Rhys ap Gruffydd of Deheubarth attacked Radnor castle and destroyed it and the town.
 No sooner was the castle destroyed than Roger Mortimer of Wigmore (d.1214) and Hugh Say of Burford, drew up their forces 'in the valley near that town'.
 A great battle ensued and the Marchers were utterly defeated, with the alleged loss of some forty knights and an innumerable number of foot.
 However a study of the royal records at this time shows no losses at all amongst the known knightly followers of Mortimer, and the only death that can be suggested with any certainty in the Say lordship appears to be that of Hugh Say himself!
 By early 1197 it would seem that Hugh Fitz Hugh Say of Burford was dead and it seems possible that he either died at the battle or, as his death was not mentioned in the Welsh Chronicles, soon afterwards of his wounds.
 Around the same time it became obvious that another Helias Say had succeeded his father Hugh at Stokesay.